MRAC-IAAC/ROSinGrasshopper/README.md

 >In our research we focus on *intuitive robot control* and *intuitive simulation* for a bottom up design process.
-To develop fluent *action and reaction* scenarios for industrial robots in an architectural context we focus on dynamic processes in which the robot interacts with continuously changing data, resulting in a comparably unconstrained system that cannot be automatically solved.
+To develop fluent *action and reaction* scenarios for industrial robots in an architectural context.
+Focusing on dynamic processes in which the robot interacts with continuously changing data, resulting in a comparably unconstrained system that cannot be automatically solved.